Boat owners urged to be on watch for thieves

-Local law enforcement agencies are bracing for a season of thefts they say returns every year.
+Treasure Coast law enforcement agencies are bracing for a season of thefts they said returns every year.

 Deputies in Martin County and St. Lucie County are stepping up efforts to catch and prevent the crimes and teach boat owners how to best protect their investment.